hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/release-notes/index.rst

 **Release on September 18th, 2025**

+* Important: scan api is not longer used for methods like `connectTopology` use scan proxy instead
 * Added support for multi-hosting a party upon creation against multiple validators

 .. code-block:: javascript